Mayankvlog/Hypersend/README.md

-# 🚀 HyperSend
+# 🚀 Zaply

-**HyperSend** is a modern, **chat + large-file transfer** application built with a pure Python stack.
+**Zaply** is a modern, **chat + large-file transfer** application built with a pure Python stack.
 Self-host fast messaging and share very large files (tested up to ~40 GB) from your own server or VPS, with a mobile-first UI that can be built into an **optimized Android APK**.

 [![Python](https://img.shields.io/badge/Python-3.11+-blue.svg)](https://www.python.org/downloads/)
 [![FastAPI](https://img.shields.io/badge/FastAPI-Latest-009688.svg)](https://fastapi.tiangolo.com/)